Birth of 'Gothic', the Architecture of Light at Saint Denis Basilica

 We already discussed Saint-Denis, the Saint, and the Kings of France buried at Saint-Denis Basilica.

-Here, we will illustrate how Saint-Denis is a milestone that influenced the world, by being the birthplace of so-called Gothic architecture.
+Here, we will illustrate how Saint-Denis is a milestone that influenced the world as the birthplace of Gothic architecture.

 Dear reader, to put it simply, the wonder of Saint-Denis Basilica is all about light.

-You already know that precious medieval Bibles and prayer books were illuminated.
+You are already aware that precious medieval Bibles and prayer books were beautifully illuminated.
 The word means bringing light, and scribes and painters illuminated pages by adding colors and gold to Scripture.

 That idea of illumination is more profound.
 In the Bible, Jesus said